 "...For a long time, I never understood why people would bang their heads against brick walls, and then, I met you."
 Mari rubs her eyes, trying not to cry out of sheer frustration.

 "You're hopeless."
 Deep breaths.
 Deep, deep breaths.
-"What do you mean you can't lift your sword?
+Finally, Mari asks, "What do you mean you can't lift your sword?
 You've been carrying it around for weeks!"

 "Well, yes, but I can't actually wield it," Yuuta replies.
 "Does it look like I have any arm muscle at all?
 The Brotherhood gave it to me solely for intimidation purposes."

 "Do you even know how to fight?"
-Mari asks, exasperated.
-Suddenly, she finds herself regretting more than usual her inability to be anything other than an antagonist.
-These days, villainy is almost the only thing a mage can do without a degree.
+Mari asks, exasperated, regretting her inability to be anything other than an antagonist.
+Villainy is the only thing a mage can do without a degree anymore.

 "...Some," Yuuta says, shrugging.
 The Brotherhood had trained him.
 Kind of.
 A little bit.
-Okay, not all the much, but it was enough to get by on.
+Okay, not all that much, but it was enough to get by.
 He's made it this far, after all.